dino-/photoname/README.md

 [AppImage](https://appimage.org/)

-You will need the AppDir tool [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and the AppImage plugin [linuxdeploy-plugin-appimage](https://github.com/linuxdeploy/linuxdeploy-plugin-appimage) to be on your PATH.
+You will need the AppDir tool [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and the AppImage plugin [linuxdeploy-plugin-appimage](https://github.com/linuxdeploy/linuxdeploy-plugin-appimage).
+These need to be set executable and can be on your PATH if you wish.

 First, prep the AppDir with one provided for this project like this: